-John T. McGreevy gives an excellent distillation of what has come to be known as the Eliot School rebellion in his book, Catholicism and American Freedom: A History (2003).
+John T. McGreevy gives an excellent distillation of what has come to be known as the Eliot School Rebellion in his book, Catholicism and American Freedom: A History (2003).
 Most of the information for this post come from McGreevy’s book, but a quick and dirty article on Wikipedia also has most of the salient details.

 Emboldened, and perhaps more fearful of being named in church as a sinner than actually suffering eternal damnation, Whall stuck to his guns in school, and for his troubles an assistant principal, McLaurin F. Cooke, beat the boy’s hands with a rattan stick for thirty minutes, “until they were cut and bleeding.”

-Whall and his father sued Cooke for “excessive force.”
+Whall and his father sued assistant-principal Cooke for “excessive force.”
 Cooke’s defense attorney asked, during the trial, “Who is this priest who comes here from a foreign land to instruct us in our laws?” and added, “the real objection is to the Bible itself, for, while that is read daily in our schools, America can never be Catholic.”

-“We are opposed to Romanism, but not to Romanists,” said Reverend Fuller back in 1857, intimating that good Catholics, like silent atheists and Humanists today, knew their place.
+“We are opposed to Romanism, but not to Romanists,” said a Reverend Fuller back in 1857, intimating that good Catholics, like silent atheists and Humanists today, know their proper place.
 The lie back then was that America was a Protestant country, with no room for Catholics or other religious minorities, unless they were silent and willing to settle for second class citizenship.
 A similar lie is being perpetrated today, that America is a Christian country.

 It is not.

 America was founded by white people, but we are not a nation of white people.